Joe Romm: Political views

-Reputation
+Reception

-In 2008, Romm was elected a Fellow of the American Association for the Advancement of Science for "distinguished service toward a sustainable energy future and for persuasive discourse on why citizens, corporations, and governments should adopt sustainable technologies".
-In 2009, Rolling Stone magazine named Romm to its list of "100 People Who Are Changing America", quoting journalist David Roberts as follows: "Joe combines two qualities you don't often find together.
+In 2008, Romm was elected a fellow of the American Association for the Advancement of Science for "distinguished service toward a sustainable energy future and for persuasive discourse on why citizens, corporations, and governments should adopt sustainable technologies."
+In 2009, Rolling Stone magazine named Romm to its list of "100 People Who Are Changing America," quoting journalist David Roberts as follows: "Joe combines two qualities you don't often find together.
 A deep knowledge of technology, policy and science along with genuine moral passion."
-Former Houston, Texas mayor Bill White called Romm "the nation’s leading expert on energy efficiency."
+Former Houston, Texas, mayor Bill White called Romm "the nation’s leading expert on energy efficiency."
 U.S. News & World Report featured Romm as one of eight "key players" who were "Driving Public Policy in Washington", calling Romm an "oft-cited expert on climate change issues, and a go-to witness at congressional hearings".
-Time magazine named Romm one of its "Heroes of the Environment (2009)", writing, "He combines ... intellect with a strong sense of moral outrage.
+Time magazine named Romm one of its "Heroes of the Environment (2009)," writing, "He combines ... intellect with a strong sense of moral outrage.
 He also possesses a Jon Stewart-like quality for pointing out the absurdity of his opponents."
 Time named his blog as one of the "Top 15 Green Websites" in 2009.
-The same year, Thomas L. Friedman, in The New York Times, called Climate Progress "the indispensable blog".
+The same year, Thomas L. Friedman, in The New York Times, called Climate Progress "the indispensable blog."

-In 2010, Time included Romm's blog in a list of the 25 "Best Blogs of 2010" and one of the "Top Five Blogs TIME Writers Read Daily".
-The same year, TreeHugger named Romm's blog the "Best Politics Website", adding, "this is the art of blogging at its best".
-The UK's The Guardian ranked Climate Progress at the top of its list of blogs in its "Top 50 Twitter climate accounts to follow".
-Reviewing Romm's 2010 book Straight Up, Bill McKibben wrote that Romm "knows his climate science ... [and] has been a persuasive voice for the most important truth about global warming: that it is a far worse problem than either politicians or the general public understand. ...
-Romm has been consistent in insisting that we have much of the technology necessary to at least begin tackling the problem."
-He called Romm "a tireless foil to the 'right-wing disinformation machine' that has tried – with great success ... to delay action by confusing and disheartening Americans about global warming. ...
-It requires a thick skin to take on the daily task of dealing with the disinformers, but Romm has the taste for this kind of blood sport, and the talent as well."
-In 2011, The New York Times called Romm "one of the country’s most influential writers on climate change".
-In 2012, Planetsave wrote that Romm is "considered the world’s best blogger on climate science, and politics related to it."
+In 2010, Time included Romm's blog in a list of the 25 "Best Blogs of 2010" and one of the "Top Five Blogs TIME Writers Read Daily."
+The same year, TreeHugger named Romm's blog the "Best Politics Website," adding, "this is the art of blogging at its best."
+The UK's The Guardian ranked Climate Progress at the top of its list of blogs in its "Top 50 Twitter climate accounts to follow."
+Reviewing Romm's 2010 book Straight Up, Bill McKibben wrote that Romm "has been a persuasive voice [warning that] global warming ... is a far worse problem than either politicians or the general public understand [but] that we have much of the technology necessary to at least begin tackling the problem."
+He called Romm "a tireless foil to the 'right-wing disinformation machine' that has [delayed] action by confusing and disheartening Americans about global warming. ...
+It requires a thick skin to take on the daily task of dealing with the disinformers [and] talent as well."
+In 2011, The New York Times called Romm "one of the country’s most influential writers on climate change."
+In 2012, Planetsave wrote that Romm is "considered the world's best blogger on climate science, and politics related to it."